 WS 2300 - Intro to Women's Studies

-The Women's Studies Program course WS 2300 "Introduction to Women's Studies" fulfills the Core Curriculum in the area of the Language, Philosophy & Culture 3hr credit requirement.
+The Women's & Gender Studies course WS 2300 "Introduction to Women's Studies" fulfills the Core Curriculum in the area of the Language, Philosophy & Culture 3hr credit requirement.
 It is also the first class student take toward the Minor.

 What is WS 2300 Introduction to Women's Studies?

 Course Description: Basic survey of concepts and theories related to the study of women and to the analysis of gender roles.
 Fulfills Core Humanities requirement.